moussetc/InsugarTrading/README.md

 This is an add-on for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) that helps analyze the Stock Market minigame.

+This is a fork of the original [InsugarTrading](https://github.com/staticvariablejames/InsugarTrading), that also use the updated data from [Beepmill's fork](https://github.com/beepmill/InsugarTrading), to hopefully make the plugin available in GitHub Pages like the original, with data up-to-date for the latest buildings.
+I give no garantee that the data is, in fact, accurate.

 This add-on contains two parts: the [dataset](#dataset), which is a histogram of the stock values in the stock market, collected in a simulation of 1000 years of the market ups and downs;